David Cunliffe: Life after politics

 Following his retirement from Parliament on 21 April 2017, Cunliffe joined the New Zealand-based management consultancy firm Stakeholder Strategies as a partner, working for a range of public and private sector clients.
+He left the company in 2020.
+Since 2020 he has been a director of the Polis Consulting Group.

 In the 2018 New Year Honours, Cunliffe was appointed a Companion of the Queen's Service Order, for services as a member of Parliament.

 In February 2020, Cunliffe was also appointed as chair of the Selwyn Foundation, one of New Zealand's largest independent charitable providers of services to older people and their families.

 Personal life

 Family

-Cunliffe's domestic partner is Anna Kominik, the independent chair of the Electricity Retailers’ Association and the New Zealand Director of Zephyr Airworks.
+Cunliffe's domestic partner is Anna Kominik.
+Kominik is the independent chair of the Electricity Retailers’ Association and the New Zealand Director of Zephyr Airworks.
 He has two sons from his previous marriage to Auckland lawyer Karen Price.
 Cunliffe's father Bill was born in Ngahere in 1915 and worked at the railways.
 His great-grandfather, William Cunliffe, married Phoebe Seddon, the elder sister of Richard Seddon, who would later become known as 'King Dick'.
 Seddon, New Zealand's longest serving prime minister, was thus Cunliffe's great-(great-)uncle.

 Religious views

 Cunliffe is the son of an Anglican minister, and was raised in the Church of England.
 He has described himself as a "liberal Anglican," and an "infrequent attender of church, but it's a big part of my life."
-He attends St Matthew's Anglican Church in Auckland, and is a supporter of the Auckland City Mission.